sanjib-12/sanjib-12/README.md

 # Hi there! 👋

-I'm [Sanjib Barakoti], a passionate developer with expertise in front-end and back-end technologies.
+I'm Sanjib Barakoti, a passionate developer with expertise in front-end and back-end technologies.
 Here's a glimpse of my skill set:

 ## Skills